 - 1. Successful completion of 88 credits, 64 of which are earned in courses that meet in regularly scheduled law school classes.
 Credits earned in independent studies, law review and moot court, and courses in joint-degree programs do not count towards the 64-credit requirement. - 2.
 Minimum cumulative G.P.A. (grade point average) of 2.30 or above. - 3.
-Successful completion of all required courses: Advanced Legal Analysis I & II, Business Organizations, Civil Procedure, Criminal Law, Constitutional Law, Contracts, Evidence, Introduction to Law, Introduction to the Legal Profession, Lawyering Skills I and II, Professional Responsibility, Property, and Torts. - Also, please note a change to our upper-level required courses.
-Until now, students have been required to take Income Tax, but going forward students may substitute Legislation and Administrative Process for Income Tax in satisfaction of this requirement.
-You may take both Income Tax and Legislation and Administrative Process if you wish, but you are only required to take one or the other.
+Successful completion of all required courses: Advanced Legal Analysis I & II, Business Organizations, Civil Procedure, Criminal Law, Constitutional Law, Contracts, Evidence, Introduction to Law, Introduction to the Legal Profession, Lawyering Skills I and II, Professional Responsibility, Property, and Torts.
+In addition, students must take either Legislative and Administrative Process or Income Tax. - 4.
+Successful completion of 6 experiential learning credits (LAWE).

-- 4. Successful completion of 6 experiential learning credits (LAWE). - 5.
-Successful completion of two designated writing courses (LAWW). - 6.
+- 5. Successful completion of two designated writing courses (LAWW). - 6.
 Successful completion of one course that addresses anti-racism and cultural competency (LAWA), for students who started their law degree in fall of 2023 or later.
 This requirement does not apply to law students who started before that time, though all are welcome to take LAWA courses. - 7.
 Successful completion of 20 hours of pro bono law. - 8.
-A student may not take more than 29 credits in online J.D. classes. - 9.
+A student may not take more than 44 credits in online J.D. classes. - 9.
 Student must be in good standing.